List of amateur radio transceivers: TS-2000

 The Kenwood TS-2000 is an amateur radio transceiver manufactured by the Kenwood Corporation.
 Introduced in the year 2000, the radio was known for its "all-in-one" functionality.
-It can transmit on all amateur radio bands between 160 meters and 70 centimeters, with the exception of the 1.25 meters and 33 centimeters bands, and the "X" model also has built-in 23 centimeters band capability option.
+It can transmit on all amateur radio bands between 160 meters and 70 centimeters, with the exception of the 1.25 meters band, and the "X" model also has built-in 23 centimeters band capability option.
 Kenwood discontinued production of the TS-2000 in September, 2018.